mihajenko/eubusinessgraph.github.io/asia.md

 #### Functionality
 Given a table, ASIA provides an interface that guides the user through the annotation task using a column-wise approach.
 This approach allows users to define annotations for each column in such a way that the annotations encode enough information to automatically generate the transformations required for RDF-ization.

+#### Usage in euBusinessGraph
+ASIA provides mapping suggestions that makes it easier for new data publishers to map their data to the <a href="https://github.com/euBusinessGraph/eubg-data">euBusinessGraph company data model</a>.

 #### Installation guide
 <a href="https://bitbucket.org/disco_unimib/asia">https://bitbucket.org/disco_unimib/asia</a>